C. V. Kunhiraman: Social activities

 Kunhiraman was a close associate of Narayana Guru and an active participant in the intellectual and social activities of Sivagiri Mutt.
 He was one of the leaders of the Vaikom Satyagraha, a social protest against untouchability, centred around the Shiva temple at Vaikom during 1924–25.
 He continued to be a part of the agitation which resulted in the Temple Entry Proclamation of 1936.
 He was a part of the Sree Narayana Dharma Paripalana Yogam and served as its general secretary during 1928–29 and 1931–32.
 He started a school for low caste Hindus at Vellamanal, Mayyanad, Quilon and became its headmaster.
 He was also a member of the Sree Moolam Popular Assembly.

 Honours

-C. V. Kunhiraman Foundation, an eponymous organization which had O. N. V. Kurup as the founder chairman, have instituted an annual award, C. V. Kunhiraman Literary Award, to recognize excellence in Malayalam literature and M. Sukumaran, the writer, and Sugathakumari, the noted poet, feature among the recipients of the award which carries a purse of ₹ 10,001, a citation and a statuette designed by noted artists, B. D. Dathan.
+C. V. Kunhiraman Foundation, an eponymous organisation which had O. N. V. Kurup as the founder chairman, has instituted an annual award, C. V. Kunhiraman Literary Award, to recognise excellence in Malayalam literature, and M. Sukumaran, the writer, and Sugathakumari, the noted poet, feature among the recipients of the award which carries a purse of ₹ 10,001, a citation and a statuette designed by noted artist B. D. Dathan.